This syllabus and its linked resources are still in draft form. Check for updates as winter semester nears.

 Know the difference between a cold and an illness.
 If all you have is congestion or other basic cold symptoms, take some cough syrup and come to work (but wash your hands regularly to avoid spreading your cold).
 If you are vomiting, have a high fever, or have other more serious symptoms, you are ill and should follow the instructions above.
 Do not expose people to the flu or other serious illnesses.

 Can I take other courses or hold another job during my internship?
-No. You will give 100% of your time to the Legislature from the morning of the General Session's opening day until midnight on the last day.
+No. You will work full time from the morning of the General Session's opening day until midnight on the last day.
 You should also be available to your legislator for part-time work during the 2-3 weeks prior to the General Session.
 (If requests for pre-session work conflict with Poli 397, talk to me.)
 Do not enroll in any other class, not even at the Salt Lake Center, unless it will not require any work until after the legislative session ends in March.

 Your Poli 397 grade will reflect the following, all of which will be completed prior to the General Session: